NixOS/rfcs/rfcs/0145-doc-strings.md

 - In addition, the developer experience and adherence to established conventions should be taken into account.
 Equally important is ensuring that doc comments remain effortless to compose and comprehend, though it is essential to acknowledge that this aspect may vary subjectively based on personal preferences.

-# Non-goals
+## Non-goals

 - Discuss in which tool doc-comments are parsed and rendered.
-This could be an external tool, or Nix, or something else entirely, but that's out of scope for this RFC.
+This could be an external tool, native nix, or something else entirely, but that's out of scope for this RFC.

 - Implementation details are not specified.
 The RFC shepherd group has some (feature incomplete) POC's sufficient for a generic specification.
 (See [Native support in Nix](#Native-support-in-Nix) )